shubhamsigdar1/My-Hashnode-Blog-s/cldpze50l000b09mp11ds5y8c.md

 ---

-### I use data-test-selectors for picking up the DOM elements
+### Note: I use data-test-selectors for picking up the DOM elements

 **Reference Link**: [https://guides.emberjs.com/release/testing/testing-tools/#toc\_ember-test-selectors](https://guides.emberjs.com/release/testing/testing-tools/#toc_ember-test-selectors)
 A best practice for testing is to **separate the concerns between styling and testing**.
 Class names and DOM structure change over time—for the better—by you, your team, and addon developers.
 If you rely on CSS classes, your tests will break and need a significant rewrite.

 [Ember Test Selectors](https://github.com/simplabs/ember-test-selectors) is an addon that helps you **write tests that are more resilient to DOM changes**.
 You use `data-test-*` attributes to mark the elements that will be used in your tests.
 The addon works with QUnit DOM and helpers from [@ember/test-helpers](https://github.com/emberjs/ember-test-helpers/).
 It also removes the `data-test-*` attributes in the production build.

 ---